Winter Range Calculator

 Seat Heaters vs Cabin Heat

 The cabin heater in an EV typically draws 3,000 to 5,000 watts.
-A heated seat uses about 50-75 watts, and a heated steering wheel about 30 watts.
-By switching to seat and wheel heaters and lowering the cabin temperature by 10-15 degrees, you can save a meaningful amount of range.
-Some drivers report recovering 15-20 miles of range this way on a typical commute.
+A heated seat uses about 50 to 75 watts, and a heated steering wheel about 30 watts.
+By switching to seat and wheel heaters and lowering the cabin temperature by 10 to 15 degrees, you can save a meaningful amount of range.
+Some drivers report recovering 15 to 20 miles of range this way on a typical commute.

 Park in a Garage When Possible

-Even an unheated garage keeps your car 10-20 degrees warmer than parking outside overnight.
+Even an unheated garage keeps your car 10 to 20 degrees warmer than parking outside overnight.
 This means a warmer battery in the morning, less preconditioning energy needed, and less cabin heating required.
 If you have access to a garage with a Level 2 charger, you can precondition the car right before departure and leave with a warm, fully charged battery.

 Plan for Shorter Legs Between Charging Stops

 On winter road trips, plan your charging stops closer together.
-Instead of pushing for the maximum range between stops, stop every 100-120 miles at DC fast chargers.
-Cold batteries also charge slower, so expect DC fast charging sessions to take 10-20% longer in freezing weather.
+Instead of pushing for the maximum range between stops, stop every 100 to 120 miles at DC fast chargers.
+Cold batteries also charge slower, so expect DC fast charging sessions to take 10 to 20 percent longer in freezing weather.

-Most EVs lose 20-40% of their EPA-rated range in cold weather.
-At 20 degrees Fahrenheit with the cabin heater running, expect about 40% less range than the EPA number.
-At 0 degrees Fahrenheit, that can climb to 50%.
+Most EVs lose 20 to 40 percent of their EPA-rated range in cold weather.
+At 20 degrees Fahrenheit with the cabin heater running, expect about 40 percent less range than the EPA number.
+At 0 degrees Fahrenheit, that can climb to 50 percent.
 The exact amount depends on your vehicle, driving speed, and whether you use preconditioning.

 Get EV Savings Tips